 - Encourage members of the church to begin to view prophets and apostles as fairly regular, kind, older gentlemen whose words are nice-—but not always up to speed with social trends.
 Get them to pick and choose what to follow from their words.

-- Point the potential for fallibility.
+- Continually point their fallibility.
+(We know apostles and prophets are human.
+So do they).
+Suggest they don’t know what they’re talking about.
 Suggest an “old-age release” or the possibility that newer or younger Church leaders might bring in more liberal ideologies.
-Hope that as a result, LDS doctrine will evolve to be more in sync with current social trends;
+Hope that as a result, LDS doctrine will evolve to be more in sync with current social trends.

-- Finally, weaken the messenger so that the message becomes weak (or at least taken with a grain of salt) and thus lessen the authority and divinity of the calling of the holy apostleship.
+- Weaken the messenger so that the message becomes weak (or at least taken with a grain of salt) and thus lessen the authority and divinity of the calling of the holy apostleship.

 2. How Do We Sustain Church Leaders?
 With the understanding that the adversary wants to chip away at the authority of both general and local Church leaders, what can we do to sustain them?
 First, sustaining church leaders is “to pledge support to those serving in general and local Church leadership positions.”[v]
 Perhaps the most visible and obvious thing that comes to mind is participating in a sustaining vote at general, stake or ward conferences.
 Elder Dennis B. Neuenschwander says that, “Our sustaining support of prophets, seers, and revelators is not in the upraised hand alone, but more so in our courage, testimony, and faith to listen to, heed, and follow them.”
 Of this, President Gordon B. Hinckley said: